The virt-manager source contains not only

 Virtual Machine Manager

-The virt-manager package contains a graphical utility to manage local and remote virtual machines.
-To install virt-manager enter:
+virt-manager package contains a graphical utility to manage local and remote virtual machines.
+To install

 sudo apt install virt-manager

-Since virt-manager requires a Graphical User Interface (GUI) environment it is recommended to be installed on a workstation or test machine instead of a production server.
+virt-manager requires a Graphical User Interface (GUI) environment it is recommended to install it on a workstation or test machine instead of a production server.
 To connect to the local libvirt service enter:

 You can connect to the libvirt service running on another host by entering the following in a terminal prompt:

 The above example assumes that SSH connectivity between the management system and the target system has already been configured, and uses SSH keys for authentication.
 SSH keys are needed because libvirt sends the password prompt to another process.

 virt-manager guest lifecycle

 virt-manager it is always important to know the context you’re looking at.
 The main window initially lists only the currently-defined guests.
 You’ll see their name, state and a small chart on CPU usage.